tahoe-lafs/tahoe-lafs/docs/proposed/http-introducer-internals.rst

 * The URL has the same self-certifying capability nature as the Foolscap URL is supersedes.
   "tubid" has been replaced with the SPKI hash which serves a parallel purpose.
-  "swissnum" remains an unguessable string which imues the URL with the capability nature.
+  "swissnum" remains an unguessable string which imbues the URL with the capability nature.
 * It refers to the same underlying service.
   Only the protocol is changing.